-610 We thank the Compiling Committee of the Seismic Ground Motion Parameters Zonation Map of China for providing the seismic source zone model, seismicity model and GMPE model data.
-Thanks are extended to Dr. Zongchao Li for his help in drawing the map showing the seismic event distribution and tectonic background in Xichang and its surrounding areas.
-Thanks are also extended to Dr. Jiawei Li for his 615 assistance with the ETAS model.
-The authors thank Matteo Taroni and two anonymous reviewers for the insightful comments, which helped improve the quality of this article.
+Acknowledgements.
+We thank the compiling committee of the Seismic ground motion parameters zonation map of China for providing the seismic source zone model, seismicity model, and GMPE model data.
+Thanks are extended to Zongchao Li for his help in drawing the map showing the seismic event distribution and tectonic background in Xichang and its surrounding areas.
+Thanks are also extended to Jiawei Li for his assistance with the ETAS model.
+The authors thank Matteo Taroni and the two anonymous reviewers for their insightful comments, which helped improve the quality of this article.
+Financial support.
+This work was supported by the National Key Research and Development Program (grant no. 2022YFC3003502); an independent project initiated by the Institute of Geophysics, China Earthquake Administration (grant no. JY2022Z41); and the National Key Research and Development Program of the Xinjiang Uygur Autonomous Region (grant no. 2020B03006-4).

-Financial support

-This work was supported by the National Key Research and Development Program (grant number 2022YFC3003502), the independent project initiated by the Institute of Geophysics, China Earthquake Administration (grant number JY2022Z41) and the National Key Research and Development Program of Xinjiang Uygur Autonomous Region (grant number 2020B03006-4).